Hyundai i10: Mexico

+South Africa

 Hyundai's new-generation Grand i10 hatchback has been launched in South Africa during October 2020.
 The Grand i10 Cargo has been renewed a few months later.

 In July 2024, Hyundai tweaked its facelifted Hyundai Grand i10 range, which now features a trimmed line-up and renamed trim grades.
-Hyundai cut the starting prices and also changed the naming convention from “Motion” and “Fluid” trim grades to “Premium” and “Executive”.
-Hyundai has also trimmed the line-up from 8 derivatives to 6 derivatives.
+Hyundai cut the starting prices and also changed the naming convention from Motion and Fluid trim grades to Premium and Executive.
+Hyundai has also trimmed the line-up from eight to six derivatives.

 Inside, all facelifted Grand i10 variants have black cloth-and-vinyl upholstery with red accents, a height-adjustable driver’s seat and tilt-adjustable steering column, a multifunction steering wheel, manual aircon, electric windows all round, an 8-inch touchscreen infotainment system which features Apple CarPlay and Andriod Auto, a Type-C USB fast charger (front), a reverse-view camera and rear air vents.

-As before, the entry-level engine for the hatchback (including the Cargo-badged panel van) is a naturally aspirated 1.0-litre, 3-cylinder petrol motor, which generates an unchanged 49 kW/94 Nm.
+As before, the entry-level engine for the hatchback (including the Cargo-badged panel van) is a naturally aspirated 1.0-litre, 3-cylinder petrol motor, which generates an unchanged 49 kW and 94 Nm.
 Drive is sent to the front axle via a 5-speed manual gearbox and the claimed consumption figure is 5.5 L/100 km.
-Also available only in 4-speed automatic guise, is a more powerful hatchback powered by the slightly punchier 1.2-litre, 4-cylinder petrol engine, which delivers peak outputs of 61 kW/114 Nm.
+Also available only in 4-speed automatic guise, is a more powerful hatchback powered by the slightly punchier 1.2-litre, 4-cylinder petrol engine, which delivers peak outputs of 61 kW and 114 Nm.
 The claimed consumption figure is 5.9 L/100 km.

 Standard safety features across the range include dual front airbags, ABS with EBD and ISOfix child-seat anchors, though stability control is again not present.